Helping brands connect with their audience

 — Melissa Ross, Managing Partner at Archetype

-Challenge: Help a government client update their multicultural youth communication.
+Challenge: Help a government client reach a rural youth community.

-Overview: We researched issues around road safety and substance abuse by hosting conversations with Aboriginal, Torres Strait Islander and Polynesian people aged 18-25.
+Overview: I researched road safety and substance abuse by hosting conversations with Aboriginal, Torres Strait Islander and Polynesian people aged 18-25.

-Method: Due to sensitive topics and cultural considerations, I recruited the Centre for Multicultural Youth to consult on our research.
-We held a series of workshops that participants could join with their camera on or off.
-We also hosted a survey for those more comfortable with a non-verbal format, and began each conversation with a culturally appropriate introduction.
+Method: Due to sensitive topics and cultural considerations, I recruited the Centre for Multicultural Youth to consult on the project.
+I held a series of workshops that participants could join with their camera on or off.
+I also hosted a survey for those more comfortable with a non-verbal format, and began each conversation with a culturally appropriate introduction.

-Result: Our respondents were empowered by our conversations, sometimes following up to share more insight into their lives.
-Their feedback helped our client address important issues in a way that felt mutually beneficial rather than patronizing.
-This data shaped not only how our client talked to this audience, but where and how they met them in the community.
+Result: Respondents were empowered by our conversations, sometimes following up to share more insight into their lives.
+Their feedback shaped not only how the client talked to this audience, but where and how they met them in the community.

 Questions:

-• How would you describe the way your friend group or community drives?
+• How would you describe the way your friend group feels about driving?

 • How do you feel about people who drive over the limit?

-• How do you feel about the way driving rules are communicated?
+• How do you feel about the way driving rules are communicated to people like you?

 Jimmy was thorough, well prepared, and handled the sessions with sensitivity and care.
 We loved his conversational style with the participants and the quality of responses we got back were a testament to that.
 He was also a great support on the project management side.
 Wouldn’t hesitate to recommend Jimmy for future projects and we’re looking forward to working with him again.